MicrosoftDocs/azure-docs/articles/container-registry/container-registry-enable-conditional-access-policy.md

 Azure Container Registry (ACR) gives you the option to create and configure the *Conditional Access policy*.

-The [Conditional Access Policy](/azure/active-directory/conditional-access/overview) is designed to enforce strong authentication.
+The [Conditional Access policy](/azure/active-directory/conditional-access/overview) is designed to enforce strong authentication.
 The authentication is based on the location, trusted and compliant devices, user assigned roles, authorization method, and the client applications.
 The policy enables the security to meet the organizations compliance requirements and keep the data and user accounts safe.

-Learn more about [Conditional Access Policy](/azure/active-directory/conditional-access/overview), the [conditions](/azure/active-directory/conditional-access/overview#common-signals) you'll take it into consideration to make [policy decisions.](/azure/active-directory/conditional-access/overview#common-decisions)
+Learn more about [Conditional Access policy](/azure/active-directory/conditional-access/overview), the [conditions](/azure/active-directory/conditional-access/overview#common-signals) you'll take it into consideration to make [policy decisions.](/azure/active-directory/conditional-access/overview#common-decisions)

 The Conditional Access policy applies after the first-factor authentication to the Azure Container Registry is complete.
 The purpose of Conditional Access for ACR is for user authentication only.
-The policy enables the user to choose the controls and further blocks or grants access based on the policy decisions.
+The policy enables the user to chose the controls and further blocks or grants access based on the policy decisions.

 In this article, you'll learn to